 When I started at Interstates, automation was a division, and our main focus was on panel building and traditional automation with an emphasis on plant floor automation.
 The abilities that we have added since that time include:

 - Analytics Products including I-Control, I-Trak, etc.

 - And I know there are many others!

-When you take all that ability, along with turn key electrical services including electrical construction, power engineering, and instrumentation, you get a very powerful combination.
+You get a very powerful combination when you take all that ability, along with turnkey electrical solutions, including electrical construction, power engineering, and instrumentation.

 Stability in any organization offers a great foundation.
 It allows companies to ride through some tougher times and offers things such as: